An Incredible Resurrection Requires Credible Witnesses, Right?

 Saturday (the Jewish Sabbath) was a quiet day, when Israelites did not work or move around much.
 This Sabbath began with Jesus dead and in the grave.
 Judas has committed suicide.
 The disciples are scattered and afraid.
 Peter in particular must have spent this day completely broken over how he let Jesus down.
 (John tells us how Peter “wept bitterly”.)
 The boldest disciple failed to identify with Jesus when it counted most, and I imagine that he spent the day utterly distraught over what he had done and hadn’t done…

 You and I have had broken days or moments like that…Just remember that it’s Saturday, but Sunday’s coming!
-(If you haven’t heard Tony Campolo’s great sermon “Sunday’s Coming!” do yourself a favor and listen to it sometime.)
+(If you haven’t heard Tony Campolo’s great sermon “Sunday’s Coming!” do yourself a favor and listen to it sometime.
+He uses S.M.
+Lockridge’s original sermon about how the darkness of Friday’s crucifixion turns into Sunday’s glorious resurrection!)

 A Personal Sacrifice With a Cosmic Result